algbio/panvc-founders/README.md

-# PanVC Experiments with Founder Sequences
+# PanVC with Founder Sequences

 PanVC is a variant calling workflow that uses short reads as its input.
 The reads are aligned to an index generated from a multiple sequence alignment.
 The newest version of the workflow utilises founder sequences for indexing.

-We provide the following data files for testing PanVC.
+We provide the following data files for testing PanVC with founder sequences.

-To build PanVC, please follow the instructions on the [repository page of PanVC](https://gitlab.com/dvalenzu/PanVC/-/tree/PanVC-2.0-rc-tsnorri).
+To build PanVC, please follow the instructions on the [sample workflow](https://github.com/algbio/panvc-sample-workflow).

-To run any of the experiments, please download and unarchive the reads in question and do one of the following:
+To run any of the experiments with founder sequences, please download and unarchive the reads in question and do one of the following:

 * Download and unarchive the pre-generated indices and run `panvc_call_variants` with the reads and each of the indices.
 * Download and decompress the founder sequences, prepare input for `panvc_index`, generate the index and run `panvc_call_variants` with the reads and each of the indices.